MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### USART Idle line detection + DMA HT&TC interrupts with RTOS

-- Application gets notification by IDLE line detection or DMA TC/HT events
+- The application receives a notification by IDLE line detection or DMA TC/HT events
-- Application uses separate thread to process the data only when notified in one of interrupts
+- The application uses separate thread to process the data only when notified in one of interrupts
 - P: Processing is not in the interrupt but in separate thread
 - P: Interrupt only informs processing thread to process (or to wakeup)
 - P: Operating system may put processing thread to blocked state while waiting for event